-Professors Mattiace (Chair), Bloeser, Callen, Harward, Henceroth, Kirschner, Smith, Tamashiro, Wesoky
+Professors Kirschner (Chair), Bloeser, Callen, Harward, Henceroth, Mattiace, Wesoky, Williams

 The Department of Political Science offers courses in: Culture and Politics; Globalization and Transnational Politics; Institutions and Processes; Policy Studies; and Problems in Democracy.
 These courses are designed to help students understand politics, political behavior, and political life and discourse, as well as the institutions and processes through which public policy is formed, in different political systems by: a) examining enduring value issues such as freedom, justice, equality, order, and power; b) exploring the practical and ethical implications of contemporary issues in public policy; c) providing alternative methodological approaches (quantitative, interpretative, dialectical, literary, cultural) to the analysis of politics; d) studying the great texts of political thought; and e) leading students to examine critically their own political beliefs and values and those of others.